 “Tell me about it.
 This damn bug nearly made me break my neck…”

 They exchange stories as they heal up their pokemon.
 Red doesn’t mention the mental attack, still not quite sure what to make of it.
 It would sound like bragging if he emphasizes the possibility that he’s psychic.
 And what if he’s wrong?
 He would just sound weak.
 I need to do some research first.
 He considers writing a note to remind himself, then realizes he’s not likely to forget the event.
-He shudders slightly just thinking about it.
+He shudders slightly as just thinking about it brings back a vivid echo of the sensations.

 Red looks over his medical supplies once he finishes spraying Rattata’s wounds with some antivenom and a healing potion.
 He has six more potions, three more antidotes, and two each of paralyze and burn heals.
 Red watches Blue spray a bit of his own anti-burn medicine on his new caterpie, while Red uses one of his potions to heal his spinarak’s wounds.